 Upon termination of the Participant's employment or directorship for any reason other than Disability, death, or, in the case of NQSOs, retirement, an Option granted to the Participant may be exercised by the Participant or permitted transferee at any time on or prior to the earlier of the expiration date of the Option or the expiration of three (3) months after the date of termination but only if, and to the extent that, the Participant was entitled to exercise the Option at the date of termination.
 Upon termination of the Participant's employment or directorship due to retirement (as defined in the Award Agreement), a NQSO granted to the Participant may be exercised by the Participant or permitted transferee at any time on or prior to the earlier of the expiration date of the Option or the expiration of two (2) years after the date of termination due to retirement (as defined in the Award Agreement) but only if, and to the extent that, the Participant was entitled to exercise the Nonqualified Stock Option at the date of termination.
-Upon termination of the Participant's employment or directorship for any reason other than Disability or death, all Awards other than Options shall be treated as set forth in the applicable Award Agreement.
-If the employment or directorship of a Participant terminates by reason of the Participant's Disability or death, all Awards shall be treated as set forth in the applicable Award Agreement.
+Upon termination of the assess other than Options shall be treated as set forth in the applicable Award Agreement.
+If the employment or directorship of a Participant's Disability or death, all Awards shall be treated as set forth in the applicable Award Agreements.